saeziae/blog-ng/source/_posts/build-your-own-linux-for-uconsole-a06.md

 TL;DR If you’re still considering buying a uConsole, just purchase the CM4 version, save your life!

 ClockworkPi uConsole is a handy PC.
 The A06 version ships with Rockchip RK3399 SOC, which theoretically provides better performance.
 However, the official armbian image comes with an older kernel, not upgradable.
-The official build was based on an older armbian version which I had not built successfully, or course, the current armbian doesn’t work.
+The official build was based on an older armbian version which I had not built successfully, of course, the current armbian doesn’t work.
 Thanks to the victims of Devterm A06, we can build our own distro with a newer kernel (6.1 LTS).

 ![](photo.jpg)